 Our Sunday Music Program thrives under the leadership of our Music Director, Lorenzo Bassman.
-On Sundays we enjoy an eclectic mix of musical genres, from pop music to jazz to rock to European and other traditions from around the world.
+On Sundays, we enjoy an eclectic mix of musical genres, from pop to jazz to rock to European classical and other classical, folk, and pop traditions from around the world.
 Lorenzo is always on the lookout for vocal and instrumental talent within our ranks.

 Piano accompaniment is provided by a rotation of pianists, both professional and amateur.
 If you have talent and interest, let Lorenzo know.

 A group of gifted musicians from our membership and youth perform as instrumental soloists and in ensembles.

 Stolen Thunder, the UUCF house band, is a flexible group of versatile vocalists and instrumentalists who perform a wide range of musical styles, including folk, rock, pop, blues, jazz, bluegrass, country, Klezmer, reggae, R&B, and gospel.
 The band performs most Sundays and usually backs up the choir.